Win-C/100-days-of-code/log.md

 **Thoughts**:  Really enjoying building in Node.js and looking forward to follow-on features / build of this program.
 Will also follow up with tests and maybe a frontend.

 **Link(s) to work**: Markov chain text generator (https://github.com/Win-C/markov-machine)

+### Day 9: Friday, April 9, 2021

+**Today's Progress**: Built a simple goal tracker app using vanilla JS and Bootstrap for some light formatting.
+Refresh of HTML forms and vanilla JS to manipulate and update the DOM.

+**Thoughts**:  Forgot alot of vanilla JS and forms.
+This was a good refresh.
+Lots still left to do for formatting.
+Need to recall basic CSS for a simple, good layout that can be quickly be built.

+**Link(s) to work**: Simple goal tracker (https://github.com/Win-C/goal-tracker)